Dovercourt: Lighthouses

 In 1863 Trinity House erected a pair of cast iron screw-pile lighthouses on the beach, used until 1917 to guide ships around Landguard Point.
 They served as leading lights and functioned in conjunction with a third lighthouse (a sector light established in 1861) on Landguard Point itself: from seaward the two Dovercourt lights aligned indicated the initial course of approach; vessels would keep to this course until the colour of the Landguard light was seen to change from red to white, whereupon the vessel would take a northerly course into Harwich Haven.
 When first built the Dovercourt lights used oil lamps and reflectors, and both displayed a fixed (i.e. steady) light.
 In 1878 the High Light was improved with the installation of a prismatic lens assembly, and in the early 1900s it was given a flashing characteristic following the introduction of gas, in place of oil, as the illuminant for both lights.

 In 1917 Harwich Harbour Board took over responsibility for navigation marks in the vicinity and chose to mark the deep-water channel with a series of lighted buoys, rendering the lighthouses redundant.
 The lights were discontinued, but the structures left in situ.
 In 1975 both lighthouses were designated as a scheduled monument, together with the stone causeway which runs between them.
 They were restored in the 1980s; however, following a detailed survey they were placed on Historic England's Heritage at Risk Register in 2019.

+Media

+Local TV coverage is provided by BBC Look East and ITV News Anglia.
+The town is served by both BBC Essex and BBC Radio Suffolk.
+Other radio stations including Heart East, Greatest Hits Radio Essex, Actual Radio, and Nation Radio Suffolk.
+The town is served by the local newspaper, Harwich and Manningtree Standard which publishes on Fridays.